 Why does The Patterson Foundation support this opportunity?

 The Patterson Foundation believes in the power of strengthening the efforts of people, organizations, and communities through philanthropy.
 Through Nonprofit Thrivability, The Patterson Foundation is creating opportunities for regional nonprofits to invest in themselves to strengthen the impact their work has in the lives of the people and communities they serve.

-What is Advancing Mission Thrivability?
+What was Advancing Mission Thrivability?

-What is the HundredX Pilot Project?
+What was the HundredX Pilot Project?

 What is Margin & Mission Ignition?